-Insuring your Jewelry: What you Need to Know
+Insuring your Jewelry: What You Need to Know

-- You can replace those pieces that mean so much to you.
+You can replace those pieces that mean so much to you.

-- Your jewelry will be replaced if it gets lost or stolen and you don’t even have to know how you lost it in order for the insurance company to replace it.
+Your jewelry will be replaced if it gets lost or stolen and you don’t even have to know HOW you lost it in order for the insurance company to replace it.

-can get the money needed to replace any jewelry that is lost and use it to buy the same piece or something else or just put the money in your savings account for future use.
+You can get the money needed to replace any jewelry that is lost and use it to buy the same piece or something else or just put the money in your savings account for future use.

 How do I insure my jewelry?

 Ask them to give you a conservative value.
 Why?
 Because you will pay insurance based on the dollar value the appraisal states your piece is worth.
 Typically, insurance companies charge $1.00-$1.50 per $100 of value.
 So if your engagement ring is worth $10,000, it will cost $100-$150 per year to insure it.
-Since the insurance company is only required to reimburse you for the amount that they can replace it for, and if they can replace it for less than your insured value, they could tell you at the time of a loss claim made by you, that they are only going to pay you $8000 because they have found the ring is easily replaceable at that rate.
+Since the insurance company is only required to reimburse you for the amount that THEY can replace it for, and if they can replace it for less than your insured value, they could tell you at the time of a loss claim made by you, that they are only going to pay you $8000 because they have found the ring is easily replaceable at that rate.
 They will not reimburse you for all the dollars you spent insuring it for the $10,000.
 So again, ask your jeweler for a conservative appraisal.

-Unscheduled insurance: Your homeowners policy allows you to add “unscheduled coverage.”
+Unscheduled insurance: Your homeowners policy allows you to add “unscheduled coverage”.
 This means you take all the jewelry you have, add it up mentally in terms of its worth, and ask for coverage in that amount.
 Let’s say you have two watches, simple gold wedding bands, many earrings and necklaces and bracelets.
 It is a good idea to line them up and take a photograph and keep for your own records.
 Then calculate what approximately you paid for them.
 Let’s say it’s $25,000 all together.
 Then you can ask for insurance for this amount.
-This does not include the items that need to be covered under your “scheduled insurance” as described above.
+This does NOT include the items that need to be covered under your “scheduled insurance” as described above.
 Again, this jewelry is covered against all loss and all you need to do is tell your agent when you have lost something and its value and the company will send you a check.
 Whether or not you have a deductible depends on your insurance policy.